Post No.: 0469

-Don’t blame microwave ovens per se – blame what you put in them.
-So don’t over-generalise using the microwave as unhealthy because a microwave is just a water-heating tool e.g. you can steam vegetables in them.
-Likewise, don’t over-generalise everything that some athletes take as good for you (or even them).
+Don’t vilify microwave ovens per se – blame what you put in them.
+A microwave oven is just a water (and a few other molecules) heating tool e.g. you can steam vegetables in them.
+Likewise, don’t over-generalise everything that some athletes take as good for you; or even over-generalise athletes themselves.
 Just don’t over-generalise things at all!

 Keep a food diary so that you’re aware of exactly what you’re eating and drinking if you’re unsure of how you are not losing weight, if that’s your goal.
 Every little nibble counts!
 Don’t delude yourself by discounting all of the out-of-mealtime or out-of-home snacks and morsels.
 Don’t be like a seagull – don’t habitually ask for or pinch grub off other people’s plates.
 Save leftovers for the next day.
 When you cook, taste things but don’t constantly munch or guzzle as you’re cooking – some people can mindlessly eat and drink the equivalent of a whole meal just whilst cooking i.e. before the meal is even served!
 Sauces, toppings and trimmings all count too, and they can be even more calorific than the main body of a meal.